 The rest of the paper is laid out as follows.
 In the next section we introduce necessary notation and definitions that will be used throughout the paper.
 In Section~\ref{sec:CCP} we detail both (BJCCP) and (VBJCCP) providing a clean rationale for the modeling framework, and demonstrate the convex feasibility of (VBJCCP).
-Next, in Section~\ref{sec:consistent} we first establish the asymptotic consistency of the optimal value and the optimizers of (VBJCCP) under general conditions on the objective and constraint functions and then establish convergence rates for values of (VBJCCP) and (BJCCP).
+Next, in Section~\ref{sec:consistent} we first establish the convergence rates for values of (VBJCCP) and (BJCCP) under general conditions on the objective and constraint functions and then asymptotic consistency of the optimal value and the optimizers of (VBJCCP).
 We end in Section~\ref{sec:App} with a simulation result demonstrating the efficacy of our approach in solving an optimal staffing problem.